vlang/vab/README.md

 v %USERPROFILE%\.vmodules\vab
 ```

-**Note**
-`vab` use V's `net.http` module which currently requires the development files for libssl / OpenSSL.
-These can be installed as [described](https://github.com/vlang/v#v-nethttp-netwebsocket-v-install) in V's own documentation.

 ## Symlink (optional)
 You can symlink `vab` to your `$PATH` so it works as a global shell command.